 - You need a way to connect your machine.
 The connection between the program and your machine has not changed.
 It’s still either Bluetooth or cable.
 If you were able to connect the machine before, you will be able to connect now.

 - You need to have a decent internet connection.
 3 Mbps is not a lot.
 If you have enough of a connection to read this page, you should have no problem.

 what do I do if the desktop app isn’t supported on my computer?

 Your fallback option for Design Space is, of course, the mobile app.
-(I actually really like the mobile app though, and even if you are able to run the desktop app, I would still consider downloading it. ) You’ll just need to make sure you are able to connect your machine to your Bluetooth enabled device.
+(I actually really like the mobile app though, and even if you can run the desktop app, I would still consider downloading it. ) You’ll just need to make sure you can connect your machine to your Bluetooth enabled device.

 does this change affect my mobile app?